jundalisay/ppblist/content/en/docs/tech/web/hotlink.md

 ![Step 3](/screens/img/img3.jpg)

-4. Paste the link in image field in your Pantry account or Item
+4. Paste the link in image field in your Pantrypoints account or Item

 ![Step 4](/screens/img/img4.png)